 And then, less than a month later, he was gone.
 The SETG will be the poorer without him.
 His loss will be keenly felt at Wimbledon Park, by his colleagues and friends there and across the South Western Division.
 His loss will be felt further afield by his old friends at Euston, his friends on the Western Region, the Diesel Traction Group will miss his undoubted love for their flagship locomotive D1015 “Western Champion”, but most of all his Mum and his young son Morgan will be bereft at his passing.

 As for my feelings… Gwil and I laughed and worked and drank and argued and travelled together.
 I spoke of him often.
 I will continue to.
 I look back now and regret all those missed chances for a drink, or a phone call.
 All I can do now is work to honour our friendship.
 As 3417 comes back to the public, Gwil will be there in spirit.
 When I sit in the driver’s seat, or sweep the floor, or fit a seat, or write a blog entry or paint a cab, I will remember my friend.

 Thank you, Gwil.
 I will miss you.
 We will all miss you.

 Driver Gwilym Jones.

 “Right Away, Driver.”

 I found myself in my favourite pub in Surbiton, The Lamb, yesterday evening.
 I was surrounded by concerned friends who had heard that one of my dearest friends had died.
-In this age of social media and instant contact, they could appreciate how deeply he was loved, and how much he would be missed.
-So I sat in a quiet corner with a pad of paper and a pen, both loaned to me by Liz the Landlady, and wrote.
+In this age of social media and instant contact, they could appreciate for themselves how deeply he was loved, and how much he would be missed.
+So I sat in a quiet corner with a pad of paper and a pen, both loaned to me by my friend Liz the Landlady, and wrote.
 I wrote hoping to make sense of the loss, to make sense of the enormous vacuum in my head and my heart.
-I think it worked.
-It feels now, sitting here at my keyboard twelve hours later, like healing can start.
+It hasn’t worked its magic quite yet.
+Time heals, but the absence will remain.
+I miss my friend.